Pokrovskoye-Streshnevo: The estate today

-In 2012 the estate was in disrepair.
+By 2012 the estate was in disrepair.
 At the end of 2012, the estate was transferred to the Higher School of Economics, but restoration work did not begin, since a judicial arrest was imposed on the disputed property.

 Four years later, in 2016, the Higher School of Economics stopped using the building.
 The unique estate was abandoned once again.
 A series of fires made it fall farther into disrepair.
 The greenhouse in particular burned numerous times.

 Between 2012 and 2017, the estate, which was not properly supervised, was repeatedly vandalized.
-Serious damage was done to the garden facade, as well as to the interior of the house, and the greenhouse fell into ruin.
+Serious damage was done to the garden façade, as well as to the interior of the house, and the greenhouse fell into ruin.

 In 2017, the estate was transferred to the GPBU Mospriroda for operational management.
 The area around the house was officially closed for restoration work.
 In July 2017, the publishing house "Ruz Co" published a guide to the estate, compiled by researcher A.V.
 Potapenko.

 The park is badly neglected and needs restoration work.
 The project for the restoration of the park was approved at hearings in December 2019.

 In 2019, work began to restore the estate again.
 In 2020, a project for the restoration of the estate with an addition for a cultural and leisure center was approved.
 As of October 2021, the project is being coordinated with the departments of the Moscow Government.

 Preparatory work for the restoration project began on December 20, 2021.
 The back territory is surrounded by a construction fence and construction trailers have been brought in.

 Since June 2022, restoration has been carried out in the main house of the estate.
 Mold, moss and fungus are being treated, the white stone was dismantled for restoration from the basement and steps of the terrace and the columns are being restored.